Why Is TikTok’s Viral ‘Aged Filter’ So Polarising?

-As someone who's worked in the beauty industry my entire career, there's one thing I know for sure: We, as a society, will do just about anything to not look old.
-Even if it means forking out thousands of dollars for anti-aging skincare simply because it claims it can plump fine lines and smooth out wrinkles.
+As someone who's worked in the beauty industry my entire career, there's one thing I know for sure: we as a society will do just about anything to not look old.
+Even if it means forking out thousands of dollars for anti-ageing skincare simply because it claims it can plump fine lines and smooth out wrinkles.

 Advertisement